prisonbookscollective/prisonbookscollective.github.io/support-us.md

 	</div>
 	<div class="content">
 		<h2>Donate paperback books.</h2>
 		<p>We maintain a stock of over a thousand books spanning every genre.
 Below are the types of books that are requested often.
 We also keep an active <a href="{{ site.flyleaf_wishlist }}">wish list</a> at FlyLeaf, a local, independent bookstore.
-If you would like to buy or donate books, please <a href="mailto:{{ site.contact_email }}?subject=Donation">contact us</a> ahead of time so that we can schedule a time to pick them up!</p>
+If you would like to buy or donate books, please <a href="mailto:{{ site.contact_email }}?subject=Book%20Donation">contact us</a> ahead of time so that we can schedule a time to pick them up!</p>
 		<p><i>Please note that we can only accept <strong>paperback books</strong>, a common requirement of prisons, and cannot accept books with images of nudity, gang-related material, or anything related to tattooing.</i></p>
 		<div class="genre-links">
 			<p class="label">High-Demand Books</p>